Skip to Main Content

 Scores will be visible the day following the end of the built-in extension.

 Early submission.
-To incentivize an early start on the assignments we have added a 10 points extra credit option to each assignment.
+To incentivize an early start on the assignments we have added a 10 points extra credit option to the last 4 assignments.

 In Autolab you will see two assignments with the same name.
 One of those is for early submission (extra credit) and the other is the full assignment.